PowerCell12/-TheDailyLensBackEnd/README.md

 ## 1. Project Overview

 **TheDailyLens** is a news website built with ASP.NET (C#) on the server side and Microsoft SQL Server as the database.
-This documentation covers all aspects of the backend implementation: architecture, data model, API endpoints, setup, deployment, testing, security, and maintenance.
+This documentation covers all aspects of the backend implementation: architecture, data model, setup, and security.

 ---